 “Oily” Dickson was Sir James Robert Dickson, the 13th premier of Queensland and a member of the first Federal ministry.
 He was a wealthy businessman and supported the importation of South Pacific islanders to work in Queensland’s canefields.
 This would not have endeared him to the local working man.

 Robert Bulcock was a party organiser, temperance advocate and businessman of strongly conservative views.
-He was thought to be instrumental in organising the electoral rolls – “Bulcocking the roles” – to benefit certain candidates, notably Sir Samuel Griffith who became Australia’s first Attorney General.
+He was thought to be instrumental in organising the electoral rolls – “Bulcocking the rolls” – to benefit certain candidates, notably Sir Samuel Griffith who became Australia’s first Attorney General.

 Thomas Glassey was a unionist who founded the National Party in Queensland and “Sir Hugh” was Sir Hugh Muir Nelson, Premier of Queensland from 1893 to 1898.
 It seems likely that “Charlie Fitz” was Charles Borromeo Fitzgerald, a Labor politician who was briefly Queensland’s Attorney General in 1899.
 George Jackson was a Labor parliamentarian and became Secretary for Mines and Public Works.
 Of “Billings” I can find no trace.